armin-reichert/mazes/README.md

 Maze generation algorithms implemented in Java 8 (using streams and lambda expressions)

-My main goal was to provide maze generation algorithms in a **readable** form that clearly shows the underlying graph manipulation, not polluted by details of rendering and internals of the used grid data structure.
+My main goal was to provide maze generation algorithms in a **readable** form that clearly shows the underlying **graph manipulation**, not polluted by details of rendering and internals of the used grid data structure.

-The maze generation code has **no dependencies to any UI library** (AWT, Swing, JavaFX).
+The maze generation code has no dependencies to any UI library (AWT, Swing, JavaFX).

 To achieve this
 - Graph and Grid interfaces are provided as the API on which the generators operate